Symmetrical voice: Tsou

 The direct case morpheme, which marks subjects in Tsou, is ’o.

-Batanic
+Batanic examples

 The data below come from the Batanic languages, a subgroup under Malayo-Polynesian.
 These languages are spoken on the islands found in the Luzon Strait, between Taiwan and the Philippines.

 Ivatan

 Ivatan has four voices: Actor Voice, Patient Voice, Locative Voice, and Circumstantial Voice.

 The circumstantial voice prefix selects for instrument and benefactee subjects.

 The direct case morpheme, which marks the subject in Ivatan, is qo.

 Yami

 Yami has four voices: Actor Voice, Patient Voice, Locative Voice, and Instrument Voice.

 The direct case morpheme, which marks subjects in Yami, is si for proper names, and o for common nouns.

-Philippine
+Philippine examples

 The data below come from Philippine languages, a subgroup under Malayo-Polynesian, predominantly spoken across the Philippines, with some found on the island of Sulawesi in Indonesia.

 Blaan

 Blaan has four voices: Actor Voice, Patient Voice, Instrument Voice, and Non-Actor Voice.

 The non-Actor Voice affix selects for patient and location subjects, depending on the inherent voice of the verb.